TRI-Actions/run-script/README.md

-#NOTICE - This repo was copied from https://github.shared-services.aws.tri.global/infrastructure/run-script

 # Run Script

+NOTICE - This repository was copied from <https://github.shared-services.aws.tri.global/infrastructure/run-script> - ref: TRI-40381

 A composite custom github action that runs given script in different languages and sets the output to output.txt